mdelsole/Haskell-Guide/README.md

 In our ```Interpret.hs```, we'll set it up similarly to how our ```Main.hs``` is set up.

-...**Unfinished**, for now.
+...**unfinished**, for now.
 I've uploaded the finished product (with comments!) to this repo though.